Esri/solution.js/README.md

 An ArcGIS Online (AGO) `item` is transformed into a `template` that contains all of its defining information.
 If the item depends on other items, those items are also transformed into templates.

-A `Solution Item` can contain either
+A `Solution ArcGIS Online Item` can take two forms:

-* a list of Item Templates
-* a list of references to deployed items

-When it contains Item Templates, it can be used for organizing and distributing Solutions, e.g., for displaying in a gallery of Solutions.
+1. A `Solution Template` resides in a host ArcGIS Online organization.
+It contains a list of templates of ArcGIS Online items that work together.
+It is used to deploy a Solution and its items into destination ArcGIS Online organizations.

-When a Solution is deployed into an organization, a new Solution is created that contains references to the items deployed into the organization; it serves as a table of contents for the deployment.
+2. A `Deployed Solution` resides in a destination ArcGIS Online organization.
+It is created when a Solution is deployed and contains a list of references to items deployed for a Solution; it serves as a table of contents for the deployment.
+This grouping of references also simplifies deleting the deployed Solution.

 #### Packages